How I Increased 2 Blogs’ Page Views By Over 2000%

 Once you’ve written a well-researched and SEO-friendly piece of content, it’s time to start marketing it.
-A great place to start is on social media (your owned media).
-However, before you push your story out on all of your social media profiles at once, you need to learn a few key tenets of social media marketing.
+A great place to start is on your own social media channels (also known as your owned media).
+However, before you push your story out on all of your social profiles at once, you need to learn a few key tenets of social media marketing.

 Let’s start with the best type of content for each social media platform:

-- Pinterest: Perfect for sharing beautiful images, infographics, DIY tutorials, etc.
+- Pinterest: Perfect for sharing beautiful images, infographics, and DIY tutorials.

 - Facebook: Text posts, links, images, and especially videos do well on this social media giant.

-- Instagram: Images, videos, and new hyper-lapse videos make this a purely visual platform.
+- Instagram: Images, memes, videos, and more make this a purely visual platform.

-- LinkedIn: Mostly for professional networking person-to-person or within communities, with the LinkedIn publishing platform being a great place to publish outside of your company blog.
+- LinkedIn: Mostly for professional networking individually or within communities, with the LinkedIn publishing platform being a great place to publish outside of your company blog.

-Once you’ve developed a basic familiarity with these social media sites and what performs well on each, you need to decide which of these your intended audience is active on and when they’re on the site.
+Once you’ve developed a basic familiarity with these social media sites and what performs well on each, you need to figure out which of these your intended audience is using and when they’re using them.

-For example, Pinterest drove the most traffic to the consumer facing real estate blog, as homeowners and prospective buyers loved images of beautiful homes and crafts for the holidays.
-As for the agent blog, Google+ drove the most traffic due to fostered relationships with influential Realtors and community engagement.
+For example, at the real estate company I worked for, Pinterest drove the most traffic to the consumer-facing blog because homeowners and prospective buyers loved images of beautiful homes and crafts for the holidays.
+As for the agent blog, the now defunct Google+ drove the most traffic due to our community engagement efforts and the relationships I fostered with influential Realtors.